Meet Carl Vincent, Head of Employment Law:

 Disbursements are costs related to your matter that are payable to third parties, such as barristers or experts or out of pocket expenses such as travel costs or any fees charged by the Employment Tribunal.
 There are no Employment Tribunal fees at present but it is possible that fees may be reintroduced at some stage.
 We usually handle the payment of the disbursements on your behalf to ensure a smoother process.
 VAT is charged on disbursements where applicable at the current rate of 20%.

 The cost of instructing a barrister (or an expert) is driven largely by their experience and seniority and the amount of time and support required from them.
-For example, a junior barrister conducting a one day unfair dismissal hearing may charge a brief fee in the range of £1,500 to £5,000 plus VAT.
+For example, a junior barrister conducting a one day unfair dismissal hearing may charge a brief fee in the range of £2,000 to £5,000 plus VAT.
 In lengthier and more complex cases counsel’s fees are likely to be higher and in some cases significantly higher.

 The fees set out above cover all of the work in relation to the following key stages of a claim: